Sugarbabydiary/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints every other line from the input
+script that adds the two numbers stored in the environment variables